 Modern German and European History, Human Rights and Internationalism, global urban history, critical theory

-Stefan-Ludwig Hoffmann is an Associate Professor of Late Modern European History at the University of California, Berkeley, where he teaches at the History Department, and is affiliated with the Institute for European Studies, the Institute for Slavic, East European and Eurasian Studies and the Program in Critical Theory.
+Stefan-Ludwig Hoffmann is an Associate Professor of Late Modern European History at the University of California, Berkeley, where he teaches at the History Department, and is affiliated with the Institute for European Studies, the Pacific Regional Office of the German Historical Institute, Institute for Slavic, East European and Eurasian Studies, the Institute for International Studies, the Rhetoric Department, the German Department and the Program in Critical Theory.

-For some time, Hoffmann is working on two book projects: a history of human rights and the eclipse of internationalism (Geschichte der Menschenrechte.
+For some time, he is working on two book projects: a history of human rights and the eclipse of internationalism (Geschichte der Menschenrechte.
 Ein Rückblick, forthcoming with Suhrkamp, English transl. with Princeton UP in preparation) and a history of Berlin’s urban life in the 1940s, as it went from capital of the Nazi Empire to shattered metropolis of the Cold War.
-He also continues to write articles that explore Koselleck’s theory of history and twentieth-century experiences of time.

 Hoffmann has received a number of awards and fellowships for his work.
 Most recently, he has been a Guggenheim Fellow and a Fellow at the Wissenschaftskolleg, Berlin’s Institute for Advanced Studies (2017-2018).